Call for Proposals

 Eligibility (Both Awards)

-- The principal investigator must have been a POD Network member for at least the previous 12 months.
+- The principal investigator must be a POD Network member at the time of submission.

 - Previous grant recipients are eligible to submit another proposal only after 3 years have passed since the submission date of the previous proposal.
 After that time, previous recipients who have submitted the required reports may submit a proposal for an unrelated new project or a related project that represents a considerable advancement of the previous project.
 The exception is Early Researcher awardees, who may apply for a POD Network Research Grant without waiting three years.